Health protection

 Residents of Melbourne’s inner north and west are being urged to protect themselves from mosquito bites and get tested early if they have symptoms, due to increasing cases of Buruli ulcer in the region.

 Last year, a record 362 cases of Buruli ulcer were recorded in Victoria, according to the Department of Health.
-Now is the busiest period of the year for Buruli ulcer diagnoses — and there have already been 259 cases reported statewide in 2024.
+Now is the busiest period of the year for Buruli ulcer diagnoses — and there have been 347 cases reported statewide in 2024 so far.

-In Victoria, there have been 42 notified cases combined in residents of Merri-bek and the neighbouring municipality of Moonee Valley.
-The Western Public Health Unit (WPHU) has recently recorded cases likely acquired in Brunswick West, Coburg, Essendon, Moonee Ponds, Pascoe Vale South and Strathmore.
+In Victoria, there have been 69 notified cases combined in residents of Merri-bek and the neighbouring municipality of Moonee Valley.
+The Western Public Health Unit (WPHU) has recently recorded cases likely acquired in Ascot Vale, Brunswick West, Coburg, Essendon, Moonee Ponds, Pascoe Vale South and Strathmore.

 Buruli ulcer is an infection of skin and soft tissue caused by bacteria called Mycobacterium ulcerans that develops following a bite from an infected mosquito.
 The toxins made by the bacteria destroy skin cells, small blood vessels and the fat under the skin, which causes the Buruli ulcer.